Copyright law of Ireland

 Copyright law of Ireland is applicable to most typical copyright situations (films, sound recordings books etc.).
-Protection expires 70 years after the death of the author/creator.
+In most cases, copyright protection expires 70 years after the death of the author/creator.
 Irish law includes a provision for "fair dealing," similar to that used by other countries.
-In 2012, a copyright law was proposed that Wired compared to SOPA and suggested could pass without parliamentary vote.

 History

 Irish copyright law is subject to EU directive 2001/29/EC – Harmonisation of certain aspects of copyright and related rights in the information society, most of the provisions of which were transposed into Irish law under the Copyright and Related Rights Act 2000.
 Irish copyright law was brought into further compliance with the EU directive by the amendment act European Communities (Copyright and Related Rights) Regulations 2004.

 The 2000 Act repeals much earlier Irish copyright law, but not all.
 Related acts are referenced in section 10 of the 2000 Act, and these may also be accessed online in the Irish Statute Book.

 Until 93/98/EEC the term of copyright protection on a work was the life of the author and 50 years after death.

 From the foundation of the State to 1927, when the first Irish copyright law was passed, there were holes in Irish copyright law.